gaeljacquin/untitled-card-game/WARP.md

   - Server keeps a Map<string, ABGame> where the key is the socket.id
   - On disconnect, the entry is removed; the client should re-send 'game-init' on reconnect

-Client usage example (browser/Next.js)
+Web App usage example (browser/Vite + React)
-- The client uses socket.io-client and should connect to the URL from SERVER_URL in client/.env, which is surfaced to the app via next.config.ts env.serverUrl
+- The web app uses socket.io-client and should connect to the URL from SERVER_URL in apps/web/.env, which is surfaced to the app via vite.config.ts env variables
 - Minimal example:

 ```ts path=null start=null